-Even though it is one of the smaller provinces (some 79 490 km2 in surface area), Mpumalanga has a population of about three million people.
+Even though it is one of the smaller provinces

+(some 79 490 $\rm km^2$ in surface area), Mpumalanga has a population of more than three million people.

-Some 29% of those aged 20 years or older have not undergone any schooling, while the population growth rate is higher than the national average.
+According to the 2001 Census results, some 27,5% of those aged 20 years or older have not undergone any schooling, while the population growth rate is higher than the national average.
 The main languages spoken are siSwati, isiZulu and isiNdebele.